komuw/sewer/README.md

 that you run sewer from.

 ## Bring your own DNS provider
-NB: This section is out of date.
+>NB: This section is out of date.
 It describes the Legacy DNS interface.
-Newer documentation, though not a worked example like this, can be found in the docs directory.

----
+>Newer documentation can be found in[docs/dns-01](docs/dns-01.md).

 It is very easy to use any dns provider with sewer.
 All you have to do is create your own dns class that is a child class of [`sewer.BaseDns`](https://github.com/komuw/sewer/blob/master/sewer/dns_providers/common.py) and then implement the
 `create_dns_record` and `delete_dns_record` methods.